Mick Cronin (rugby league): Country and early representative career

 Cronin played for Christian Brothers (now Edmund Rice) in the Illawarra competition as an under 12.
 He was so good that when his team made the semi-finals the opposition appealed against Cronin's inclusion on residence grounds, claiming he was from Gerringong.

 Cronin's first grade career began in 1969 for Gerringong.
 He was selected to play for Country in 1973 where he impressed enough to make that year's Kangaroo tour.
 He played in two Tests and ten minor tour matches and finished as the tour's highest point scorer with seven tries and twenty eight goals.
+He and Rohan Hancock (Queensland) are the last players to be selected for the Kangaroos from Country Rugby League.

 In 1974 he was named New South Wales' Country Rugby League Player of the Year.
 He played in all three Tests of the 1974 domestic Ashes series against Great Britain and the following year he played in NSW Country's historic 1975 win over Sydney City.
 He was selected in Australia's 1975 World Cup squad and played in five matches in the tournament in the centres alongside Bob Fulton.
 In a match against Wales in Sydney during the series, he kicked nine goals.

 By this time Cronin was one of the most eminent rugby league centres in the world, yet he continually rejected big money offers to go to Sydney and played for his home town of Gerringong on the NSW South Coast, where a field is now named in his honour.